Results 1 to 3 of 3

 Last year was hopelessly agonizing.
 This year is agonizingly frustrating.
 Maybe next year will be frustratingly rewarding.

-I can't wait until August."The horror"
+I can't wait until August.Life without Walmart is impossible.

 Re: Burwell: Rams are lucky to be in hunt ..Steve

 What you see is what you get, but what you see depends on where you stand.

 By ScottD413 in forum RAM TALKReplies: 0Last Post: -10-18-2009, 08:13 PM

 By evil disco man in forum RAM TALKReplies: 1Last Post: -04-08-2009, 05:18 PM